perez987/Microsoft-Access-in-Java-with-UCanAccess/README.md

 ### Running the code with its dependencies

 AccessEnJava.java source file is in the D:\Java\JDBC folder.
 The 5 JAR files plus 50empresas.accdb database are in the D:\Java\JDBC\lib folder.
-To run the program from console, you have to include the main class, as is usually done, and also the dependencies, JAR files in this case.
+To run the program from console, you have to include the main class, as is usually done, and also the dependencies.

 To call the dependencies, use the java executable with -cp modifier followed by the path to the current folder (D:\Java\JDBC in this example) + path to each of the required JAR files + main class.\
 `java -cp working-dir-path jar-files-path main-class`